 Red and Lulu

 Red and Lulu are two cardinals that live in a large evergreen tree.
 It was a perfect place for them to live.
 The tree kept their nest safe and protected them from the weather.
-Their favorite thing about the tree was when the family whose yard the tree was in, decorated it with lights, and sang O’ Christmas Tree.
-One day Red left to get breakfast, when he returned the tree was gone!
+Their favorite thing about the tree was when the family whose yard the tree was in, decorated it with lights and sang O’ Christmas Tree.
+One day Red left to get breakfast, and when he returned the tree was gone!
 Lulu was gone too!

 Red saw the tree strapped to a big truck.
 He tried to follow the truck to a big city (New York), but was not fast enough to keep up.
 Red searched for the tree and Lulu in the city for days.
 Eventually, Red hears the song, O’ Christmas Tree.
 He follows the sound of the song and discovers his tree all lit up.
 He also finds Lulu!